All About The Sakura Matsuri Japanese Street Festival

 Venue: There are 2 entrances to the festival; one at New Jersey Avenue and M Street and the other at First Street and N Street, both at the south east ends of Washington DC.

-Purchase in advance from their official website.
+Purchase tickets in advance from their official website.
 On the day of the festival, the festival authorities accept only cash payments for tickets.

 1 Response